d-karl/Rocket-League-Chroma-Control/README.md

 4. You can now start Rocket League from Steam and it should be detected by RLCC.

 ##Download
 If you just got here and don't know this whole github thing, a zip download is available by clicking on "releases" on the navbar on top.
+Or follow this link: https://github.com/d-karl/Rocket-League-Chroma-Control/releases

 ##Licensing
 QT version 5.5 used under LGPL v3.